jantumajer/IncrementR/README.md

 # Example data

-Instalation of IncrementR package contains tree sample data frames related to apical growth of single tree located in Hruby Jesenik Mts.
+Instalation of IncrementR package contains sample data frames related to apical growth of single tree located in Hruby Jesenik Mts.
 (Czech Republic).
 Data frame `trw` stores cross-dated tree-ring widths obtained by coring tree stem in successive levels from stem base to the top.
 Data frame `po` contains estimates of the distance between last measured tree-ring and pith for off-pith cores (in mm).
-Finally, dataframe `meta` stores infomration about distance of individual sampling levels from the ground (in cm).
+Finally, data frame `meta` stores information about distance of individual sampling levels from the ground (in cm).

 Use folowing syntax to access sample data: